digdir/designsystemet/MIGRATION.md

 #### New setup

-The styling for all components have now be extracted into a separate package, `@digdir/designsystemet-css`, which is now need to import to get correct styling for components.
+The styling for all components have now be extracted into a separate packages.`@digdir/designsystemet-theme` and `@digdir/designsystemet-css`, which now has to be imported to get Designsystemet styling for components.

-The new setup for using React components is now:
+The new setup for using React components with Designsystemet styling is now:

 ```jsx
 import '@digdir/designsystemet-theme';